My name is Takeshi. I am the founder of Lifecycle. We help startups succeed with better product development, and marketing.

 Specialist marketing functions: modern day marketing requires a lot of specialist functions across the various stages of marketing; such as in social and web experience, visual design, contents creation, marketing data and analytics, and management of marketing automation platforms.
 The spectrum is pretty wide and many of these functions are marketing technology related and evolving by nature.
 Startups need guidance for understanding and determining which of these functions are essential to their marketing operations, and support for accessing these specialist resources.

 Next, there’s also the resourcing issue of finding a good marketing team lead.
 Let’s take an example of an ideal Head of Marketing hire:

 - Strong track record

-- Good project manager
+- Good manager of people and processes

 - Natural at sales

 - Capable and and/or able to direct contextual and visual creative work

 - Up to date with the latest social and digital marketing stack